 About the Vineyard

-Sassella is the product of the best-known Valtellina Superiore’s subzone.
-Rich in iron rock with sub-acidic reaction.
-The wine ages in Slavonian oak barrels for about 20 months, then bottle aged for nine months before release.
-Grapes: Nebbiolo (Chiavennasca).
+Sassella is the product of the best-known Valtellina Superiore’s subzone, with soils rich in iron.
+The wine ages in Slavonian oak barrels for about 20 months, then in bottle for nine months before release.

-Rainoldi strives to produce top quality wine that respects both family tradition, and the environment.
-Each parcel is harvested based on its altitude in order to maintain the right ripeness, and is vinified separately in a newly installed high-tech winemaking cellar.
-Due to the extreme steepness of each parcel in Valtellina, grapes are hand harvested and then carried out by helicopter.
+Rainoldi strives to produce top-quality wine that respects both family tradition and the environment.
+Each parcel is harvested based on its altitude in order to maintain perfect ripeness, and is vinified separately in a newly-installed, high-tech winemaking cellar.
+Due to the extreme steepness of each parcel in Valtellina, grapes are hand-harvested and then carried out by helicopter.

-Delicate aroma, predominantly fruity, spicy and with pot-pourri hints.
-In the mouth it tastes particularly harmonious, velvet-smooth and lingering.
+Delicate aromas, predominantly fruity, spicy and with hints of potpourri.
+In the mouth, it tastes particularly harmonious, with a lingering, velvet finish.